edsu/pymarc/README.md

 pymarc's support for JSON and XML is currently a bit lopsided and ad hoc. pymarc allows you to read XML in a variety of ways, but not write it.
 On the other hand pymarc allows you to write JSON, but not read it.
-Part of the reason for this unevenness is that the functionality was added to solve a particular persons need at the time.
+Part of the reason for this unevenness is that the functionality was added to solve a particular need at a particular time.
 If you are interested in providing a more holistic solution pull requests (with unit tests) are always welcome.

 **XML**